flyspray/flyspray/README.md

 [![Build Status](https://travis-ci.org/Flyspray/flyspray.svg?branch=master)](https://travis-ci.org/Flyspray/flyspray)

+## 2022-02-03: Old hoster stopped hosting flyspray.org.
+I will do migration the hosting of bugs.flyspray.org this weekend. peterdd

 Please do not use Github for your bug reports or feature request.
 Instead use our live bug tracker at https://bugs.flyspray.org

 www.flyspray.org